Urban and rural communities are extremely different and each have their own way of doing life—including their preferred modes of transportation.

 As you would expect, in urban developed areas non-motorised modes of transport like walking, cycling or traveling via electric scooter etc are the most common forms of commuting.
 In developing nations other popular modes of transport within cities include human-operated transports like cycle rickshaws, popular in Asia and Africa.
 According to the Sustainability Journal, the smaller the city is, the higher use of non-motorised transport.

 There is also a correlation between non-motorised vehicle use and urban poverty, with the poor unable to utilise and afford motorised transport options.
 Consequently walking or cycling long-distances to school or the workplace is more common in developing countries and capital cities.
-You can check out a list of charities that donate bicycles to families in urban poverty here.
+Check out a list of charities that donate bicycles to families in urban poverty.

 Many cities are implementing transport policies to encourage non-motorised transport use and a modal shift.
 For example, bicycle-sharing schemes in Rio de Janeiro (Brazil), Daejon (Korea), and Hangzhou (China) have been introduced to their communities with a result in heightened uptake in general bicycle use found.
 And Electric Bicycles have also replaced regular cycling options and gasoline powered scooters in many Chinese cities.